dgbeale/froggit/step-01/README.md

 # froggit step 01

+# This step will just get the initial window showing

 1. Within the froggit folder, create a folder called step-01
 2. Start Python IDLE
 3. Start a Windows Command Line session - position IDLE and Command next to each other